 Through prenatal visits, we can monitor the changes of pregnancy and your baby’s growth.
 We encourage you to take childbirth classes of your choice, and to use wellness care including good nutrition, physical activity, chiropractic care, yoga, etc. We are able to order lab work, refer for sonograms, and prescribe medications as needed.

 Our role at your labor is to provide a supportive presence, to give feedback on the progress of labor, to monitor you and your baby’s well-being, and to provide care for any unexpected events that require intervention.
-We attend all of our births together as a team, so that when you go into labor, you will have two midwives at your birth whom you have developed a relationship with over the course of your prenatal care.
+We attend all of our births together as a team, so that when you go into labor, you will have both your midwife and your birth assistant whom you have had the chance to get to know through the course of your prenatal care.

 When we come to your home, we bring all the necessary equipment to provide for a safe home birth.
-We also have birthing tubs available for use at no additional cost if you would like to labor or birth in water.
 For many people, birth is a family affair and they choose to have their older children present for the birth or in the moments following the delivery.
 We encourage you to invite whomever makes you feel comfortable and supported during your labor and birth.